The seven best moments of the 2020 Oscars

 Co-director Matthew A. Cherry also brought up an important piece of legislation.
 The CROWN Act, which stands for Creating a Respectful and Open World for Natural Hair, “ensures protection against discrimination based on hairstyles by extending statutory protection to hair texture and protective styles in the Fair Employment and Housing Act (FEHA) and state Education Codes.”

 “We wanted to normalize black hair,” Cherry said.
-“If we can help to get this passed in all 50 states, it will help stories like DeAndre Arnold’s who’s our special guest tonight stop to happen.”
+“If we can help to get this passed in all 50 states, it will help stories like DeAndre Arnold’s, who’s our special guest tonight, stop to happen.”
 Arnold, who is a Texas high school senior, made headlines when he was barred from walking in his graduation unless he cut his dreadlocks.

 4) Maya Rudolph and Kristin Wiig being . . .
 Maya Rudolph and Kristin Wiig